taunoha/nuxt4-starter-template/README.md

 # Nuxt 4 Starter Template

 A modern Nuxt starter template packed with essential features and best practices.
-While Nuxt 3 is currently stable, this template is forward-compatible with the upcoming Nuxt 4, incorporating its latest enhancements and development patterns.

 This template serves as a future-proof foundation for your projects, allowing you to:
 - Leverage Nuxt 4 features